Booking couldn't be easier:

 (This is so we can print out the final paperwork, prepare ticketing and also avoid the risk over overselling after our people may have left for the theatre)

-3. BUY IN ABINGDON - A little nearer the show, (from 15 June) you can buy tickets in person at Gifts and Gallery, 25 Bury Street, Abbey Centre, Abingdon, OX14 3QT.
+2. BUY IN ABINGDON - You can buy tickets in person at Gifts and Gallery, 25 Bury Street, Abbey Centre, Abingdon, OX14 3QT.

-3. EMAIL US - From 1 July, when there is no time to post tickets to you, you can send us an email HERE letting us know what tickets you would like at what prices.
+3. EMAIL US - Nearer the show, when there isn't time to mail tickets back to you - You can send us an email HERE letting us know what tickets you would like.
 We will put those on the door for you pay for when you collect them.
 Please note - at the moment, we can only take payments at the theatre in cash.

 Click on this logo to access our online sales page.